Organisation: | Copyright (C) 2021-2022 Olivier Boudeville |

 Instead of creating such content by oneself (not enough time/interest/skill?), it may be more relevant to rely on specialised third-parties.

 Hiring a professional or a freelance is then an option.
-This is of course relatively expensive, involves more efforts (to define requirements and review the results), longer, but it is to provide exactly the artwork that one would like.
+This is of course relatively expensive, involves more efforts (to define requirements and review the results), longer, but it is supposed to provide exactly the artwork that one would like.

-These providers can be either direct content producers (companies with staffs of modellers), or asset aggregators (marketplaces which federate the offers of many producers of any size) that are often created in link to a given multimedia engine.
+These providers can be either direct content producers (companies with staffs of modellers), or asset aggregators (marketplaces that federate the offers of many producers of any size) that are often created in link to a given multimedia engine.
 An interesting point is that assets purchased in these stores generally can be used in any technical context, hence are not meant to be bound to the corresponding engine.

 The main advantages of these marketplaces is that: